Conan the Great: Plot

 The antagonists face each other at the temple, which proves the lair of Kthantos.
 As the demon god hails them, Delvyn and Amlunia incite the two rulers to personal combat, the prize being mastery of their combined armies and the world under Kthantos's patronage.
 Both monarchs, realizing they've been used, are suspicious of the god but otherwise game, as each believes the other the instigator of Yasmala's death.

 Their confrontation is interrupted by Queen Zenobia, driven by chariot in relays all the way from Aquilonia.
 With her is the partially recovered Vateesa, now revealed as the queen's mysterious visitor.
-They reveal Conan that Armiro is not just Yasmala's son, but his own as well.
+They disclose that Armiro is not just Yasmala's son, but Conan's own as well.
 This balks Conan while inflaming Armiro to new fury as he vents on Conan the distress over abandonment that has afflicted him his whole life.
 The fight is on, and Kthantos manifests in triumph.
 Vateesa recognizes and denounces the demon as Yasmala's murderer, uncovering its machinations.
 At this the two kings put aside their quarrel and turn on Kthantos, toppling a shattered pillar into the well from which it issues.
 As its essence drains away, Zenobia pushes Amlunia into the well after it.

 The dwarf Delvyn remains, released from his patron's spell, and is revealed in his true form—a giant twice the size of Conan.
 Shunned by humanity, he had studied ancient lore to achieve vengeance, which had led him to Kthantos.
 In his diminished guise he had played the fool, enticing kings to the demon's service until, in the troubled Conan, he had found what he deemed the perfect tool, to be first used and then supplanted.
 Now unmasked and thwarted, he challenges the king.
 Conan has his soldiers dispatch him.

 Under truce, and still uncertain of their feelings for each other, Conan and Armiro resort to their advisers and diplomacy.
 A modus vivendi is envisioned in which both monarchs will pull back from Ophir and respect each other's spheres of influence, abandoning pretensions to sole mastery of the Hyborian world.